Finding the right patent attorney in Australia depends on many factors, including:

 Use this checklist as a starting point.

-Are they registered as a patent attorney in Australia, and when were they registered?
+Are they registered as a patent or trade marks attorney in Australia, and when were they registered?

-The Australian Federal Government administers the registration of patent attorneys through the Professional Standards Board for Patent and Trade Marks Attorneys.
-Australian patent attorneys must meet this Board’s stringent criteria.
+The Australian Federal Government administers the registration of patent and trade marks attorneys through the Professional Standards Board for Patent and Trade Marks Attorneys.
+Australian patent or trade marks attorneys must meet this Board’s stringent criteria.
 You can check registrations at the Board’s website: www.psb.gov.au

-Does the patent attorney belong to the Institute of Patent and Trade Mark Attorneys of Australia (IPTA)?
+Does the patent or trade marks attorney belong to the Institute of Patent and Trade Mark Attorneys of Australia (IPTA)?

 IPTA represents patent and trade marks attorney professions in Australia and was established to promote improvements in laws and regulations relating to patents, trade marks, designs and copyrights.